Frequently Asked Questions

-The Legacy Foundation will award its first grants in September 2012.
-As a new health conversion foundation, there are still many financial and legal matters to reconcile, so our available funding amount is yet to be determined.
-Over the next three to five years, we expect to settle all outstanding matters related to the joint venture and, at that point, the Foundation will be ethically and legally bound to spend a minimum of five percent of our asset base in the grants process.
-It is our goal to fund as many programs as possible to positively impact health in South Texas into perpetuity.
+The Legacy Foundation awarded its first grants in 2014, totaling almost $1,000,000 and in 2015 awarded $7,000,000 in grants.
+As a new health conversion foundation, there have been many financial and legal matters to reconcile, so our available funding amount has grown as these outstanding matters related to the joint venture have settled.
+In 2016, the Foundation was classified as a Private Foundation and is ethically and legally bound to spend a minimum of five percent of our asset base in the grants process.
+Our annual grants budget will be close to $15 million.
+It is our goal to fund as many programs as possible to positively impact health in the Rio Grande Valley into perpetuity.

 How do I know if my organization is eligible to receive funding?

-If your organization is a 501c3 and your programs are directed at improving the health of those within Cameron, Hidalgo, Starr or Willacy counties, you could potentially be a candidate for a grant award from The Legacy Foundation.
+If your organization is described in section 501(c)(3) of the Internal Revenue Code and exempt from taxation under section 501(a) or 170(c); or an organization described in sections 509(a)(1) or 509(a)(2) of the Internal Revenue Code, and your programs are directed at improving the health of those within Cameron, Hidalgo, Starr or Willacy counties, you could potentially be a candidate for a grant award from The Legacy Foundation.
 See the Guidelines section of our website for further details.